wthirsh/wthirsh.github.io/README.md

 ## How does this website work?

+First, check out the Github repository for this site: [https://github.com/atmosalex/atmosalex.github.io/](https://github.com/atmosalex/atmosalex.github.io/).

 Using GitHub pages, you can write a website using markdown syntax - the same syntax we use to write comments in Google Colab notebooks.
-GitHub pages then takes our markdown file and renders it as a web page using a Jekyll theme.
-[Click here to see the markdown source code for this page](https://github.com/atmosalex/atmosalex.github.io/blob/main/README.md?plain=1).
+GitHub pages then takes the markdown file and renders it as a web page using a Jekyll theme.
+The markdown source code for this page [is shown here.](https://github.com/atmosalex/atmosalex.github.io/blob/main/README.md?plain=1).

 ## Setting up your Project Website